-When your business, professional and private interests grow, so do your risks.
-Private insurance policies are uniquely designed to address those risks by offering specialized coverage that traditional policies do not.
-Your specialist will conduct a Personal Risk Assessment to help identify and fill gaps in your coverage for items like vacation properties, collectors’ items, or even your home’s wine cellar or entertainment system.
+When your business, professional and private assets grow, so do your risks.
+Private insurance policies are uniquely designed to address those risks by offering specialized coverage traditional policies do not.
+Your dedicated specialist can easily conduct a Personal Risk Assessment to help identify gaps in your insurance coverage — especially for items like vacation properties, collectibles, and even your home wine cellar.

 - The replacement cost of your home is greater than $1 million

-- You have high-value collections of art, jewelry, wine, and more
+- You have collections of art, jewelry, wine, or more

 - You collect cars or luxury vehicles